AVelaryon/GIS-Exploration/README.md

 This project is intended to develop a familiarity with using GIS data, ascertaining it's utility, and develop/formulate ways in which GIS data may inform project costs and prevent project delays.
 Each question itemized above will be struckthrough, indicating an answered question, followed with a summarized answer.
 ### Endnotes and Updates
 * [GIS Exploration](#gis-exploration) Upon inspection, DAC certainly is informative... for a different problem.
 Found an API [NYS Open Data](https://dev.socrata.com/foundry/data.ny.gov/rz8t-4kmq).
 Requires Pre-processing.
-* Second order of business is project location, using project title, region, contract number, and info. provided in project status columns.
+* Second order of business is ascertaining GIS data of project location, using project title, region, contract number, and info. provided in project status columns.